 Research suggests that there are a number of important factors associated with individual happiness.
 What is interesting is that the major factors are relativistic, innately internal, as well as social and interpersonal.
 Yes, below a certain point, when people are impoverished and struggling to survive, happiness is indeed tied to GDP.
 But above that $10K GDP per capita line, these other human factors play a major role.

 Let us start with perhaps the most powerful factor associated with happiness, our genes.
 It is estimated that about one-half of the variability in happiness is accounted for by our genetic composition.
 One’s happiness is much like one’s personality, to a large extent it is written in our DNA.
 Some people are just congenitally happier than others.
 Some are chronic malcontents no matter what the circumstances provide.
 Such proclivities are difficult to over ride.
-But the remaining 50% of variance in happiness does seem to be rooted in variables we can influence.
+But the remaining 50% of variance in happiness does seem to be rooted in variables that we can influence.

 One’s relative prosperity is a clear variable.
 There is an inverse relationship between happiness and one’s neighbors’ wealth.
 If you are relatively well-off compared to those around you, you are likely to experience more happiness.
 If however, you are surrounded by people doing much better than you, you are likely to experience discontent.
 It is more about relative position rather than absolute income.
 And as everyone’s income rises, one’s relative position generally remains stable.
 So more money does not necessarily equate to more happiness.